iainctduncan/papers/source/features_usage.rst

 running of the gc, leaving one to explicitly force a run by sending the **gc-run** message, which can be triggered off a timer such as a Max metronome.
-In my experience, setting this to somewhere between 200 and 300 ms works well and provides better real-time performance than is possible using the automatic gc, which may wait many seconds between runs.
+In my experience, setting this to somewhere between 200 and 300 ms works well and provides better realtime performance than is possible using the automatic gc, which may wait many seconds between runs.

 A second facility is the ability to change the starting heap size of the Scheme for Max object.
 The lower the heap size, the faster the gc runs, as it must run over less memory.
-The s4m object takes an initial
+The s4m object accepts an initial
 **@heap** attribute to set the starting heap size.
 This works well so long as one checks whether the heap allocated will be big enough.
-If it is not, a *heap reallocation* will be required when s4m is out of memory, which is likely to cause audio issues.
+If it is not, a *heap reallocation* will be required when s4m is out of memory, which is likely to cause audio issues as this allocation takes some time.
 Users can use s7's built in gc reporting by turning on the **gc-stats** flag, which will result in output to the console on each gc pass, including the amount of memory it must run over.
 This can be used to ensure the initial